mnutt/hummingbird/README.md

 Logging Customization
 ---------------------

-Metrics are stored in lib/metrics and auto-loaded..
+Metrics are stored in lib/metrics and auto-loaded.
 Each metric contains a handler function that is called every time a new user event occurs.
 Metrics store data in the `data` object property which gets emitted to clients in intervals specified by the metric.
-A basic example can be found in lib/metrics/all.js.
+A basic example can be found in lib/metrics/total_views.js.
 An example of how a metric can filter based on urls is in lib/metric/sales.js.

 Display Customization